607011/impac-t/README.md

 This game accompanies a series of articles to be published in [c't magazine](http://www.ct.de/), issue 10/15.

 __The software was programmed for teaching and demonstration purposes only and is not intended for production use.
-The author and Heise Zeitschriften Verlag shall not be liable for any damage arising from the use of this program, and do not accept responsibility for its completeness, correctness and fitness for a particular purpose.__
+The author and Heise Medien GmbH & Co.
+KG shall not be liable for any damage arising from the use of this program, and do not accept responsibility for its completeness, correctness and fitness for a particular purpose.__